mas-chat/mas/doc/MAS-client-API.md

 2. Immediately after connection the client emits 'init' event.

-3. Server responds either with 'initok' or 'initfail' event.
-If the client receives 'initfail' it needs to login again to get a new secret.
+3. Server responds either with 'initok' or 'terminate' event.
+If the client receives 'terminate' it needs to login again to get a new secret.

 4. After 'initok' the server emits N 'ntf' (notification) events.
 These notification messages allow the client to draw the initial UI.
 Event payload contains a JSON message which describes the notification type and other parameters.